front-commerce/developers.front-commerce.com/source/docs/advanced/production-ready/logging.md

   The only option available is `filename` which is the name of the file that will be put in the `logs` folder of your project.
 * `type: "sentry"`: it will send the message to a sentry instance.
 Sentry is a tool that will make it easier to triage errors and assign some of your team members to their resolution.
   The only option available is `options` which is the object given to the transport lib [winston-sentry-log](https://github.com/franciscofsales/winston-sentry-log#readme)
+* `type: "console"`: it will send the message to stdout/stderr.
+This is indended for customers that already have a log handeling system (like if running in kubernetes or a cloud platform).

 There will be most likely more transport configurations in the future, but more likely [we will add a feature to add your own custom transport (#104)](https://gitlab.com/front-commerce/front-commerce/issues/104).